erdnaxeli/clip/docs/user guide/commands.md

 # Commands

-So far we have seen how to have options and arguments.
+We have seen how to have options and arguments.
-But **Clip** also supports _commands_.
+**Clip** also supports _commands_.

-You have already use commands, as many CLI applications use them.
+You have already used commands, as many CLI applications use them.
 For example `shards` has many commands: `install` and `build` are two of them, and you use them by typing `shards install` and `shards build`.

 A command has its own options and arguments.
 Actually, the struct `Command` that we used until now in this tutorial is already a command.
-Nesting other commands under an existing one require:
+Nesting other commands under an existing one requires:

 * to define the new subcommands as their own type
-* to declare inside the wrapping command them using the `Clip.add_command` macro
+* to register them inside the wrapping command using the `Clip.add_command` macro

 Commands nested with `Clip.add_commands` can also use `Clip.add_commands` to nest other commands.
-**Clip** does not enforce any limitation of the nesting level.
+**Clip** does not enforce any limitation on the nesting level.

 !!!
 Note
     Command are often called _subcommands_.